 i.
-Subawards,

-and
+Subawards, and

-- ii.
-The total compensation of the five most highly compensated executives of any subrecipient. - e.
+ii.
+The total compensation of the five most highly compensated executives of any subrecipient.

+e.
 Definitions.
-For purposes of this award term: - 1.
-Entity means all of the following, as defined in 2 CFR part 25: - i.
-A Governmental organization, which is a State, local government, or Indian tribe; - ii.
-A foreign public entity; - iii.
-A domestic or foreign nonprofit organization; - iv.
-A domestic or foreign for-profit organization; - v.
-A Federal agency, but only as a subrecipient under an award or subaward to a non-Federal entity. - 2.
-Executive means officers, managing partners, or any other employees in management positions.

-- 3. Subaward: - i.
-This term means a legal instrument to provide support for the performance of any portion of the substantive project or program for which you received this award and that you as the recipient award to an eligible subrecipient. - ii.
-The term does not include your procurement of property and services needed to carry out the project or program (for further explanation, see Sec. .210 of the attachment to OMB Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations"). - iii.
-A subaward may be provided through any legal agreement, including an agreement that you or a subrecipient considers a contract. - 4.
-Subrecipient means an entity that: - i.
-Receives a subaward from you (the recipient) under this award; and - ii.
-Is accountable to you for the use of the Federal funds provided by the subaward. - 5.
-Total compensation means the cash and noncash dollar value earned by the executive during the recipient's or subrecipient's preceding fiscal year and includes the following (for more information see 17 CFR 229.402(c)(2)): - i.
-Salary and bonus. - ii.
-Awards of stock, stock options, and stock appreciation rights.
-Use the dollar amount recognized for financial statement reporting purposes with respect to the fiscal year in accordance with the Statement of Financial Accounting Standards No. 123 (Revised 2004) (FAS 123R), Shared Based Payments. - iii.
-Earnings for services under non-equity incentive plans.
-This does not include group life, health, hospitalization or medical reimbursement plans that do not discriminate in favor of executives, and are available generally to all salaried employees. - iv.
-Change in pension value.
-This is the change in present value of defined benefit and actuarial pension plans. - v.
-Above-market earnings on deferred compensation which is not tax-qualified. - vi.
-Other compensation, if the aggregate value of all such other compensation (e.g. severance, termination payments, value of life insurance paid on behalf of the employee, perquisites or property) for the executive exceeds \$10,000.
+For purposes of this award term:

+1. Federal Agency means a Federal agency as defined at 5 U.S.C.
+551(1) and further clarified by 5 U.S.C.
+552(f).

+2. Non-Federal entity means all of the following, as defined in 2 CFR part 25:

+i.
+A Governmental organization, which is a State, local government, or Indian tribe;

+ii.
+A foreign public entity;

+iii.
+A domestic or foreign nonprofit organization; and,

+iv.
+A domestic or foreign for-profit organization

+3. Executive means officers, managing partners, or any other employees in management positions.

+4. Subaward:

+i.
+This term means a legal instrument to provide support for the performance of any portion of the substantive project or program for which you received this award and that you as the recipient award to an eligible subrecipient.

+ii.
+The term does not include your procurement of property and services needed to carry out the project or program (for further explanation, see 2 CFR 200.331).

+iii.
+A subaward may be provided through any legal agreement, including an agreement that you or a subrecipient considers a contract.

+5. Subrecipient means a non-Federal entity or Federal agency that:

+i.
+Receives a subaward from you (the recipient) under this award; and ii.
+Is accountable to you for the use of the Federal funds provided by the subaward.

+6. Total compensation means the cash and noncash dollar value earned by the executive during the recipient's or subrecipient's preceding fiscal year and includes the following (for more information see 17 CFR 229.402(c)(2)).

 To further federal spending transparency, the Federal Funding Accountability and Transparency Act of 2006 (FFATA) requires, among other things, that information on federal awards (federal financial assistance and expenditures) be made available to the public via a single, searchable website, which is www.USASpending.gov.
-Recipients are responsible for reporting their applicable executive compensation and subaward information, and the award term provides guidance to report the related information as required by FFATA.
+Recipients are responsible for reporting their applicable executive compensation and sub-award information, and the award term provides guidance to report the related information as required by FFATA.